Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-xzRjKtWNZIo.md

 ### Transcript

-> would it be possible to use a copy and paste functionality on blocks that don't have recipes you know what that's a super good suggestion go to our qa site and and upload that stuff and if if it's not there or if it's there and if it's not there make a ticket for it um because that's the kind of feedback that we love to see
+> would it be possible to use a copy and paste functionality on blocks that don't have recipes you know what that's a super good suggestion go to our qa site and and upload that stuff and if if it's not there or if it's there and if it's not there make a ticket for it, because that's the kind of feedback that we love to see